-Once you have established your budget and have the resources in place to meet these expenses, it is important to stick to your budget.
+Once you establish your budget and have the resources in place to meet these expenses, it is important to stick to your budget.
 Keep track of your actual spending to ensure that you are within your budgeted guidelines.
 If you have trouble sticking to your budget, keep expense records to help control spending.
-Make sure that you log your debit-card purchases either in your checkbook or online.
+Make sure that you log your purchases with a system that works for you.
 Revise your budget if changes occur with any of your expenses.